Koenkk/zigbee2mqtt.io/docs/information/configuration.md

 ```

 ## Device specific configuration
 The `configuration.yaml` allows to set device specific configuration.
+This can also be used in combination with groups.
 The following options are available.

 ### All devices
 * `friendly_name`: Used in the MQTT topic of a device.
 By default this is the device ID (e.g. `0x00128d0001d9e1d2`).